 You’ll Be In Good Company

-Your corporate neighbors will include ConocoPhillips and Chevron-Phillips, who produces specialty chemicals and is the sole manufacturer of RYTON plastics in the world, processes crude oil and natural gas liquids, and is the home of the world’s largest inland petrochemical complexes; H.B.
-Zachry, a maintenance construction company; Sid Richardson Carbon Company, which produces rubber grade carbon black and is used to strengthen rubber tires; and Degussa Engineered Carbons, Inc., which produces a variety of carbon blacks at its Borger facility.
+Your corporate neighbors will include Phillips66 oil & gas refinery and Chevron-Phillips, who produces specialty chemicals, crude oil and natural gas liquids, and is the home of the world’s largest inland petrochemical complexes; Solvay, formerly Ryton® PPS (polyphenylene sulphide); H.B.
+Zachry, a maintenance construction company; Sid Richardson Carbon Company, which produces rubber grade carbon black and is used to strengthen rubber tires; and Orion Engineered Carbons, which produces a variety of carbon blacks at its Borger facility.